realA10001986/Dash-Gauges/README.md

 There are different alternative ways to install this firmware:

 1) If a previous version of the Dash Gauges firmware, or any other firmware of the BTTF family (TCD, FC, SID), was installed on your device, you can upload the provided pre-compiled binary to update to the current version: Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ("install/dashgauges-A10001986.ino.nodemcu-32s.bin").

-If you, like me, use a TCD control board to drive your Dash Gauges, installation in this way is also possible if the TCD firmware are installed on your ESP32 before.

 2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
 This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
 Detailed build information is in [dashgauges-A10001986.ino](https://github.com/realA10001986/Dash-Gauges/blob/main/dashgauges-A10001986/dashgauges-A10001986.ino).